splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 The OpenTelemetry Collector adds dimensions, metric tags, and span attributes (also known as tags).
 The most common metadata entry is the name of the host, which can come from different sources with different names.
 See :ref:`metrics-dimensions-mts` for details on the metadata the collector adds.

-To retrieve the metadata, use the resource detection processor in the pipeline section of the OpenTelemetry Agent Configuration.
-The resource detection processor allows you to modify your metadata as needed.
+To retrieve and modify your metadata, use the resource detection processor in the pipeline section of the OpenTelemetry Agent Configuration.

 Before installing the OpenTelemetry Collector on a host, verify the resource detection module inside the configuration file of the OpenTelemetry Collector matches the preferred metadata source.
 The order determines which of the sources are used.
 See :ref:`resourcedetection-processor`.